What is SNIP?

 The Summer Neuroscience Internship Program aims to support college students from diverse backgrounds who seek to pursue doctoral (Ph.D.) training in neuroscience and prepare for rewarding careers in biomedical research, education and enterprise.
 Pursuant to this goal, our interns join active neuroscience research labs at the University of Florida (UF), one of the largest and most productive research universities in the United States, while also receiving highly personalized guidance on graduate school admissions, professional development and career planning.

-All interns are offered housing and paid a stipend of $440 per week.
+SNIP students are provided a $5000 stipend for the 10wks and housing.
 Though previous research training is not required, applicants should show strong evidence of coursework in a relevant discipline (for example: psychology, biology, engineering, chemistry, pharmacology, genetics).
 For consideration, students need to have completed their sophomore year.
 Preference is given towards students who are interested in pursuing neuroscience research in graduate school.

-Current UF Undergraduates: For the 2022 internship year, we will accept four current UF undergraduates.
-Students will be provided the $440/week stipend and participation in all SNIP programs, but not housing.
+Current UF Undergraduates: For the 2023 internship year, UF undergraduate students will be provided the $5,000 stipend, but not housing.
 If already involved in research on campus, students can request to continue their project in their current lab provided it is associated with the Neuroscience Department/MBI.